 - void makePrimary()

-In order to render a WindowObject inside the System-UI, you must specify where and how it should be done.
-This is achieved by placing a WindowItem in the scene, which is a regular QML Item, and assigning the desired WindowObject to it.
+To render a WindowObject inside the System UI, you must specify where and how it should be done using a WindowItem.
+A WindowItem is a regular QML Item, that you place in the scene and assign the desired WindowObject to it.

-The WindowObject will then be rendered in the System-UI scene according to the WindowItem's geometry, opacity, visibility, transformations, etc.
+The WindowObject is then rendered in the System UI scene according to the WindowItem's geometry, opacity, visibility, transformations, and so on.

 The relationship between WindowObjects and WindowItems is similar to the one between image files and Image items.
-The former is the content and the latter defines how it's rendered in a QML scene.
+The former is the content; the latter defines how it's rendered in a QML scene.

-It's possible to assign the same WindowObject to multiple WindowItems, which will result in it being rendered multiple times.
+It's possible to assign the same WindowObject to multiple WindowItems, so it can be rendered multiple times.

-The implicit size of a WindowItem is the size of the WindowObject it is displaying.
+The implicit size of a WindowItem is the size of the WindowObject it displays.

 See also WindowObject.

 If true, WindowItem resizes the WindowObject it's displaying to match its own size.
 If false, resizing the WindowItem has no effect on the size of the WindowObject being displayed.
 By default, this property is true.

 Set this property to false when you want the WindowItem size to be determined by the WindowObject's size.
 Additionally, don't specify a width and height to maintain the item's implicit size as its WindowObject's size, or explicitly set it to match the WindowObject's size.